Connecting all regions for the benefit of users

 To recover and process Eiffage Energy Systems data, a network of collection infrastructures has been created with low-speed radio antennas and connected objects with low power consumption.
 This data is fed into the digital platform and is then returned to the departments concerned.
 The latter have precise information, which they can use in order to optimise and improve the living environment and services offered to the inhabitants.
 Users can also send information.

 Finistère SmartConnect is a scalable and interoperable platform.
-It guarantees the sovereignty of each customer’s data.
-It is thought of as a global “open source” and non-proprietary toolkit and allows cities, as well as rural regions, to benefit from secure state-of-the-art services to imagine and adapt the uses of tomorrow.
+It guarantees each client the sovereignty of its data.
+It is designed as an open source, non-proprietary global toolbox and enables cities and rural areas to benefit from secure, cutting-edge services to imagine and adapt the uses of tomorrow.

-For this project, Eiffage Energie Systèmes has created a multidisciplinary group made up of Qwant, the French research engine specialising in data storage and processing, Sensing Vision, a Breton start-up specialising in connected objects and network design and supervision and Dolmen, a citizen communication platform.
+For this project, Eiffage Energie Systèmes has created a multidisciplinary consortium comprising Qwant, the French search engine specialising in data storage and processing, Sensing Vision, a Breton start-up specialising in connected objects and network design and supervision, and Dolmen, a citizen communication platform.

 The first part of the Finistère project was deployed in the territory of the Communauté de communes du pays d'Iroise and on the island of Ouessant.
 Energy consumption in public buildings has dropped by 15 to 20%.

 These technological tools significantly change the daily life of local authorities and their employees.